An inside look into balanced funds

 There are many different types of mutual funds available to investors.
 In fact, the industry breaks down mutual funds into 35 categories.
-For the year 2002, the top performing category was precious metals with a 78.8% return and the worst was the science and tech with a 41.9% loss.
+For the year 2002, the top-performing category was precious metals with a 78.8% return and the worst was the science and tech with a 41.9% loss.
 The problem with categories that make the top and the bottom is that they are risky.
-Coincidentally, three years ago (December 1999), these two categories were in the opposite spots where science and tech enjoyed the status of top category (73.5%) while precious metals was second from the bottom (-4.5%).
+Coincidentally, three years ago (December 1999), these two categories were in the opposite spots where science and tech enjoyed the status of the top category (73.5%) while precious metals were second from the bottom (-4.5%).
 What a difference a few years can make.

 The one category that does not often get a lot of attention is the balanced fund categories.
 The reality is they will never make the top or bottom and rarely make the headlines because they are kind of boring funds.

 A balanced fund is simply a fund that will invest in both equity investments like stocks and fixed-income investments like bonds and cash.
 The idea behind balanced funds is that they appeal to investors who may want a middle ground to safety, growth, and income.

 Balanced funds are really nothing new to the investment world.
 Pension funds have been managing money in this manner for a long time.
 In fact, any balanced portfolio should have some stocks and fixed income.
 Balanced funds simply provide it all in one package.

 As a category, here are some of the statistics:

 |Fund Name||1 yr return||3 yr return||5 yr return||10 yr return|